HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site_public_launch_infrastructure_content.md

 - **Procedures**
   - Internally-defined service level agreements for availability and incident response
   - Documented incident response plan with steps and roles identified
-  - Documented plan for rotating on-call schedule to receive and respond to alerts
+  - Documented plan for receiving and responding to alerts
-  - Staff trainings and dry-runs for common types of incidents
+  - Staff trainings, tabletop and/or dry-runs for common types of incidents

 ### Communication strategy